Demolition of monuments to Vladimir Lenin in Ukraine: 1990s

 The first wave of demolitions of Lenin monuments happened in Western Ukraine in 1990–1991.
-On 1 August 1990, in Chervonohrad a Lenin monument was demolished for the first time in the USSR.
+On 1 August 1990 in Chervonohrad (renamed Sheptytskyi in 2024), a Lenin monument was demolished for the first time in the USSR.
 Under popular pressure the monument was dismantled, formally with the purpose of moving elsewhere.
 That same year, Lenin monuments were dismantled in Ternopil, Kolomyia, Nadvirna, Borislav, Drohobych, Lviv and other cities of Galicia.